-The sales comparison approach estimates the market value of a property based upon the recent sales data of similar properties by comparing the subject property to other similar properties.
+The sales comparison approach is an appraisal method that estimates the market value of a property by comparing it to similar properties that recently sold.
 This is then used to help sellers determine at what price they should list their property.
-When using a sale comparison approach, care must be made to ensure that any adjustments between the comparable property and the subject property are taken into consideration, this will allow for the most accurate listing price possible.
+When using a sale comparison approach, care must be made to ensure that any adjustments between the comparable property and the subject property are taken into consideration.
+This will allow for the most accurate listing price possible.

 The first step is to find comparable properties to base the price of your subject property on.
 When using a sale comparison approach to price a property accurately, several different things must be taken into account.